AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-29-multiple-modals-on-one-page-using-html-css-and-javascript.md

 Finally, the JavaScript logic will be a little different for opening and closing modals.

 Perhaps the most important change is that we're **no longer going to use a stack data structure**.
-That made sense for stacked modals, but it won't for modals that need to be open side by side, without any relative hierarchy.
+That made sense for stacked modals, but it won't for modals that need to be open side by side, without any relative hierarchy*.
 Instead, we'll use an object to associate IDs with modal elements:

 {% capture code %}let currentlyOpenModals = {};
 const noModalsOpen = () => !Object.keys(currentlyOpenModals).length;{% endcapture %}
 {% include code.html file="index.js" code=code lang="javascript" %}

+> *You may still want to establish some sort of dependency relationship between modals that opened other modals.
+That way, if you close the parent modal, its children would close as well.
+We won't look at that in this tutorial, but it's something to keep in mind.

 We'll also want to get a reference to the single `.modal-wrapper` at the top of our script: